 Section 2.5 claimed that too large a time-step could result in oscillating coordinates with poor ability to predict latency, and that small time-steps would result in slow convergence time.
-To evaluate this intuition we simulated Vivaldi on the King data set using 3-dimensional Euclidean coordinates.
+To evaluate this intuition we simulated Vivaldi on the King data set.

-Figure 5(a) plots the progress of the simulation using various constant values of δ .
+Figure 5(a) plots the progress of Vivaldi on the King data set using various constant values of $\delta$ .
 The plot shows the median prediction error as a function of time.
-Small values of δ , such as 0.001, cause slow
+Small values of $\delta$ , such as 0.001, cause slow convergence; increasing $\delta$ to 0.01 causes faster convergence; but increasing $\delta$ again to 1.0 prevents Vivaldi from finding low-error coordinates.
+The reason for the high average error is that

 Figure 6: The evolution of a stable 200-node network after 200 new nodes join.
-When using a constant δ , the new nodes confuse the old nodes, which scatter until the system as a whole has re-converged.
-In contrast, the adaptive δ (Equation 2) allows new nodes to find their places quickly without disturbing the established order.
-The graph plots link errors for constant (dotted) and adaptive (solid) δ .
-At t=1, the lower line in each pair is the median error among the initial nodes.
+When using a constant $\delta$ , the new nodes confuse the old nodes, which scatter until the system as a whole has re-converged.
+In contrast, the adaptive $\delta$ (Equation 2) allows new nodes to find their places quickly without disturbing the established order.
+The graph plots link errors for constant (dotted) and adaptive (solid) $\delta$ .
+At t = 1, the lower line in each pair is the median error among the initial nodes.
 The higher line in each pair is the median error among all pairs.
-The constant δ system converges more slowly than the adaptive system, disrupting the old nodes significantly in the process.
+The constant $\delta$ system converges more slowly than the adaptive system, disrupting the old nodes significantly in the process.